 Your counselor will listen closely to your problems, answer your questions directly and honestly, offer support, and suggest changes that you can make to reach your personal goals.
 Each counselor works differently, but they are all trained mental health professionals who want to help you.

 To have the best counseling experience possible, be honest, open, and willing to try new things.
 Ask questions if you don’t understand something.
 Plan ahead for what you want to talk about each week.
-Be on time for your sessions, and call to reschedule if you need to cancel an appointment.
+Be available for your sessions, and email to reschedule if you need to cancel an appointment.

 Some students feel better after two or three meetings.
-Others choose to come every week for an entire semester.
+Others choose to continue for an entire semester.

 If you need more services than the Counseling Center can provide, we recommend that you look for community-based providers.
 Your counselor can provide you with suggestions.
 You can also look at ‘in-network’ providers by calling the number or checking the website on the back of your insurance card.

-It is important to come to all of your appointments.
+It is important to attend all of your appointments.
 If you need to cancel or change an appointment, please let us know in advance.
-If you do not show for two sessions in a row without calling we may not be able to offer your preferred time slot.
+If you do not show for two sessions in a row without calling we may not be able to hold your preferred time slot.
 If you are thinking of ending your counseling, discuss it with your counselor first.
 Your counselor can help you find possible future options and referrals.